 Translation memory alignment is a way of making use of existing translation materials that will be a life and money saver for everyone who likes effective solutions.
 It’s a new feature that allows you to import two language files and convert them into translation units.

 In short, TM alignment turns your existing translated material into assets that are then saved to a new or existing translation memory.
 It’s basically recycling content – in the smartest way imaginable!

 How to use it?
 To start aligning your translated material, you will need two separate language versions of a file.
 One is the source (original) language, and the other will be the translated version (target).
 The TM Alignment tool consists of four main options:

 - Select source and target files and the corresponding source and target language

 - Import into TM – once the alignment is done, use this option to import the translation units to a new or existing TM

 Once you click the Import into TM option, the aligned segments are saved to the chosen Translation Memory and are ready for use in new projects.

 Every time you upload a project, the system checks your translation memory for any similar or identical sentences that you’ve translated before.
-The degree of match is expressed as a percentage figure:
+The degree of match is a percentage figure:

 #1.
 Context Match – These are already translated sentences in the translation memory, which are in the same context as your new texts.
-The sentence needs to be a 100% match, and the sentence before and after that sentence need to be the same as in the previous translation project.
+The sentence needs to be a 100% match.
+The sentences before and after need to be the same as in the previous translation project.
 Context matches are usually larger parts of your document.